Blog

 • Currency table and converter widget

-• Can be integrated with a number of e-commerce plugins such as WooCommerce, WP-eCommerce, Shopp, and Easy Digital Downloads.
+• Can be integrated with various e-store plugins like WooCommerce, WP-eCommerce, Shopp, and Easy Digital Downloads.

-Important: This plugin needs your server to be running PHP 5.3.0 or later.
-Do not install this plugin if you are running an older version of PHP on your server.
-Ask your web host to update your PHP server installation.
+Note: This plugin requires your server to be running PHP 5.3.0 or later.
+Do not install this plugin if you currently have an older version of PHP installed on your server.
+Ask your web host to update your PHP.

-You can install the Currencyr plugin from your WordPress admin area by typing in “currencyr” into the Plugins search field and clicking the ”Install Now” button …
+You can install the Currencyr plugin from your WP dashboard by typing in “currencyr” into the Plugins search field and clicking the ”Install Now” button …

 WordPress Plugin - Currency Conversion